Portland Pride

-The Portland Pride are a defunct indoor soccer team that played in the Continental Indoor Soccer League (CISL) from 1993 to 1997.
+The Portland Pride were an American indoor soccer team based in Portland, Oregon, that played in the Continental Indoor Soccer League (CISL) from 1993 to 1997.

 History

 In 1993, a new league, the Continental Indoor Soccer League (CISL) began its first season.
 Traditionally, indoor soccer has been a winter sport, but the CISL decided to play a summer season.
 This would keep it from competing with the more established National Professional Soccer League.

-The Portland Pride was a founding member of the CISL, being established on October 1, 1992.
-Owned by Brian Parrott, the team played its home games in Portland, Oregon’s Memorial Coliseum.
+Portland was announced as a founding member city for CISL on February 3, 1993.
+Owned by Brian Parrott, the team was named the "Pride" and played its home games in Portland, Oregon's Memorial Coliseum.
 In 1995, Parrott sold the team to a group led by Norm Daniels.

 In 1997, the team and the league played its last season.
-At the end of the season, the CISL folded and the Pride ownership moved the team to the Premier Soccer Alliance where the team played under the name Portland Pythons.
+At the end of the season, the Pride withdrew from the league due to a $2 million loss and a lack of confidence in the CISL, which later folded.
+The Pride ownership moved the team to the Premier Soccer Alliance where the team played under the name Portland Pythons.